Strategic Development and Offtake Partnership · Syrian Arab Republic

 0.050.14%

-Low iron content, favourable for clear and flat glass manufacture.
+Low iron content, favourable for clear and flat glass manufacture in downstream stages.

 In-situ tonnage, Block I